 - 1. Ensure there are no overhead obstructions and that no pinch or rub points exist.
-Remember that the actuator is taller than the column when fully raised, and there are exposed connections. - 2.
-Mount the base to your workbench using four socket-head cap screws (customer provided, 3/8 inch or M10).
+Remember that the actuator is taller than the column when fully raised, and there are exposed connections. - Mount the base to your workbench using four socket-head cap screws (customer provided, 3/8 inch or M10).
 Use flat washers against the metal casting to prevent gouging.
 The use of nylon lock nuts with your cap screws is suggested, to reduce loosening due to vibration and movement. - 3.
 Connect factory air to the air hose on the stand (3/8 NPT male fitting on the hose).
-A quick-disconnect fitting is suggested.
+A quickdisconnect fitting is suggested.
 Use a lockout device on the air line if required. - 4.
 Verify the base/start switch control cable is properly connected to the back of actuator. - 5.
+Verify the linear encoder connector is properly connected to the back of the actuator. - 6.
 Verify earth ground is connected with #8 gauge wire to the ground terminal on the rear of the actuator.